Our shell recycling program

 Recycling your personal oyster shell

-Right now, we only recycle shell from partner restaurants and events.
-Cities and small nonprofits across the Commonwealth are running their own recycling programs.
-If you want to recycling your own shell, check out of one of these local shell-recycling programs.
+We aren’t the only ones recycling oyster shell.
+Groups across the Commonwealth are running their own recycling programs.
+Check out of one of these local shell-recycling programs.

 Why recycle?